lune-climate/lune-docs/docs/guides/logistics-customer-analytics.md

 Emission estimates are not always performed for shipments.
 For instance, you may perform estimates during the booking flow.

-In order for the analytics page to display analytics for shipments, emission estimates must be marked as shipments, either:
+In order for the analytics page to display analytics for shipments, emission estimates must be marked as shipments, by setting the `is_shipment` variable.

-* via the API through **[PLACEHOLDER]** endpoint
-* via the Logistics CSV spreadsheet by populating the `is_shipment` column with `true`
+This can be done via the [API](/api-reference/emission-estimates/update-shipping-estimate-metadata/) or the [Logistics CSV spreadsheet](/guides/logistics-sheets#reference).

 </div>